Chetan51423/Crav-Cart/Readme.md

 -> we have to write css properties like objects in JS</br>
 -> properties name are also different while we use Inline css</br>
 -> normal (background-color:black)    ---> in jsx/component/ react   (backgroundCOlour:"black")</br>
--> only difference is write words in camel casing type and write it who we write objects</br>
+-> only difference is write words in camel casing type and write it how we write objects</br>

 3) <h3>React Fragments</h3>
 -> Inside components we can only have one parent element<br>